 In a mild TBI, or concussion, the senior normally maintains a state of consciousness, or if unconsciousness is experienced, it’s no more than half an hour in duration.
 A moderate TBI is diagnosed when unconsciousness lasts more than half an hour but less than twenty-four hours, while a severe TBI results from more than twenty-four hours of unconsciousness.
 Symptoms are generally similar regardless of the level of injury, but are more severe and last longer as the severity also increases.

 With as many as 775,000 current senior TBI survivors, it is highly recommended to take steps now to make sure the senior loved one in your life stay safe, especially from falls.
-These preventative measures will help:
+These preventative measures from expert providers of Glencoe long-term care and senior care throughout the surrounding communities will help:

 - Assess the house environment and address any fall hazards such as throw rugs, electrical cords, any clutter or furniture obstructing walking paths, and inadequate lighting.